SR-Saunders-CS/scriptrunner-execution-insights/docs/field-guide.md

 ### Workflow Post-Functions

 **ID format:** UUID (`FIELD_FUNCTION_ID` stored in the function config)
-**Auto-discovered by:** `01-discover-ids.groovy` ✅
+**Auto-discovered by:** `discover-ids.groovy` ✅

-The discovery script walks every workflow and transition automatically and shows every SR post-function alongside its workflow name, transition name, and active/inactive status.
+The discovery script walks every workflow and transition automatically and shows every SR post-function alongside its workflow name, transition name, active/inactive status, and which projects use the parent workflow.
 If you prefer to find one manually:

 1. Go to **Jira admin → Workflows** (`/secure/admin/workflows/ListWorkflows.jspa`)